Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

   ]
 ```
 The entries in the ```_TOPIC_LEVEL_``` can be used to resolve the external device identifier to the internal Cumulocity Id.
-The additinal property ```_TOPIC_LEVEL_``` is added to the source template shown in the next wizard step.
+The additional property ```_TOPIC_LEVEL_``` is added to the source template shown in the next wizard step.
 It must not be deleted when editing the JSON source template.

 ##### Snooping payloads on source topic